grab/secret-scanner/README.md

 By default, the tool will attempt to make a clone before scanning the files.

-If you already have a copy of the repository on local disk, you can do a local scan by specifying the `d` parameter.
+If you already have a copy of the repository on local disk, you can do a local scan by specifying the `dir` parameter.

 ```
-./secret-scanner -d /dir/path/to/local/repository
+./secret-scanner -dir /dir/path/to/local/repository
 ```

 ### Sub-directory Scan